Complete Reducibility in Good Characteristic: Restrictions of -modules to non- -cr subgroups

 Let $V$ be either $L(G)$, or $V_{27}$ or $V_{56}$ when $G$ is of type $E_{6}$ or $E_{7}$ respectively, and let $X$ be one of the non-$G$-cr simple subgroups of $G$ listed in Tables \ref{E6p5tab}--\ref{E8p7g2tab}.
 Here, we justify the restrictions $V \downarrow X$ given in those tables, which have been used in proving aspects of Theorems \ref{thm:e6}--\ref{thm:e8}.

-With the exception of the groups of type $G_{2}$ in Table \ref{E7p7g2tab}, which we will consider at the end of this section, each subgroup $X$ listed is properly contained in a proper semisimple subgroup $H$ of $G$, which is given in the tables.
+We begin by considering the cases where $X$ is properly contained in a proper semisimple subgroup $H$ of $G$, which is then given in the tables.
 For example, in the first line of Table \ref{E6p5tab}, $X$ is contained in a Levi subgroup $H$ of type $A_{5}$ in $G = E_{6}$.
 Now, each subgroup $H$ occurring is either a subsystem subgroup of $G$, or is contained in one of a small number of known maximal connected subgroups (cf.\ Lemma \ref{lem:maximalexcep}).
 In the latter case, the action of the maximal connected subgroup on the low-dimensional $G$-modules is given explicitly in \cite[Table 10.1]{MR2044850}, and the action of $H$ is straightforward to determine from this.